CAS735-F23/macrun-archless-team/README.md

 ### Deploy Dependent Services

 > Dependent services (such as Redis, RabbitMQ) provide basic support for our application services.
 In general, you **do
-> not need to** deploy these services yourself, as we have them hosted on **Google Cloud**.
-However, if you want to
+> not need to** deploy these services yourself, as we have already hosted them on **Google Cloud**.
+However, if you want
-> fully test the project locally, you can of course start these dependent services by running the following command:
+> to fully test the project locally, you can of course start these dependent services by running the following command:
 >
-> NOTE: If you choose to skip our cloud services and do a full local test, you will need to rebuild our image yourself
+> NOTE: If you choose to skip our cloud services and do a full local test, you will also need to rebuild our image
-> by first running the global text replacement to replace `34.130.59.222` with the dependent service IP (
+> yourself by first running the global text replacement to replace `34.130.59.222` with the dependent service IP (
 > e.g. `127.0.0.1`).

 ```shell